afonsopacifer/pacificator/README.md

 ## What does it do?

-*Adds a standard syntax and indentation to css .*
+*Adds a standard syntax and indentation to css.*

 **Before pacificate:**
 ```css